mittsq/dodgypilot/readme.md

 10. Improves Toyota/Lexus lateral control with the new torque controller. (please open an issue if your car doesn't work well with this)
 11. Improves stop-and-go performance, reduce acceleration oscillation.
 12. Allows low cruise speed override (stolen from DragonPilot).
 To use this, ensure that you have a vehicle that's capable of openpilot longitudinal control, go to settings, and enable `Cruise Speed Override`.
 When engaging under approximately 43.2km/h (45-46 km/h on the HUD), dodgypilot will set its cruise speed to the vehicle's current travel speed.
 13. Allows the driver to change openpilot's follow distance on Toyota/Lexus with openpilot longitudinal control (and SmartDSU if the user has a TSS-P vehicle, please use [this](https://github.com/wocsor/panda/commit/0c10024d5250c737d5ae6b00f8d7c3341896b71f) firmware for your SmartDSU).
-(Stolen from @krkeegan)(Image below is an aRTiSt's iMprEsSiNn)
+(Stolen from @krkeegan)(Image below is an aRTiSt's iMprEsSioN)
 ![Distance Indicator](/follow_distance_indicator.png)
 14. Respects the Powertrain Control Module, and does not cancel cruise control when it is not necessary. (e.g. brake press)
 15. Allows the device's display to be turned off after 60 seconds of inactivity (no touch input).
 (Stolen from @sunnyhaibin)